-these easy whole grain pancakes taste like your favorite chocolate chip banana bread rolled right into a pancake. coming together quickly, they’re light, fluffy and pack a good punch of filling fiber from the whole grain flour.
+these easy whole grain pancakes taste like your favorite chocolate chip banana bread rolled right into a pancake. coming together quickly, they’re light, fluffy and oh-so-delicious!

 - 1 tablespoon baking powder